 Ah, so it is another day in my 10th grade Honors Chemistry class.
 I’m just sitting there, minding my own business, and jotting down notes.
-It was then that my Chem. teacher posed the million dollar question.
+It was then that my Chemistry teacher posed the million-dollar question.

 “Does anyone have a nut allergy?”